Most Scenic Road Trips in Europe | Travel Bucket List

 Tip: Ask a local about the best time to cross the border.
 As this is a popular day trip, traffic can build up quickly.
 Also make sure that your car rental company provides you with the ‘green card’, which is needed to enter Montenegro.

-The typical route for this trip is to circumnavigate the Bay of Kotor and reach Kotor through the small town of Perast but go against the grain by hopping on to a vehicle ferry to cross the body of water instead.
+The typical route for this trip, which fits perfectly in this 10 day Balkan Travel Itinerary, is to circumnavigate the Bay of Kotor and reach Kotor through the small town of Perast but go against the grain by hopping on to a vehicle ferry to cross the body of water instead.
 Kotor is an amazing destination that sits at the water’s edge.
 Enjoy the most stunning views of Bay of Kotor by climbing to a high point, and be sure to enjoy a fresh seafood dinner back in the Old Town.

 Recommended by Shang from Zip Up And Go